 Scholarly evangelicalism has long refused to see doctrine in terms of black and white, right and wrong, truth and heresy.
 The emerging church is just the most recent twist in evangelicalism’s apostasy.

 Scholarly evangelicals typically see things in terms of various shades of gray.
 Theology is more an intellectual pastime than a matter of life and death, heaven and hell.
-The evangelical claims that the Bible is his sole authority, but in practice he has no absolute authority, because he is willing to accept heretical interpretations of Scripture as acceptable “models.”
+The evangelical claims that the Bible is his sole authority, but in practice he has no absolute authority, because he is willing to entertain heretical interpretations of Scripture as acceptable “models.”

 The editors of More Than One Way noted that a large percentage of students in evangelical colleges no longer believe that those outside of Jesus Christ are lost.